1993 Canadian federal election: Campbell replaces Mulroney

-Campbell enjoyed a brief period of high popularity upon being sworn in, becoming the eponym of "Campbellmania," just as Pierre Trudeau had been the subject of late-1960s Trudeaumania.
+Campbell enjoyed a brief period of high popularity upon being sworn in, becoming the eponym of "Campbellmania", just as Pierre Trudeau had been the subject of late-1960s Trudeaumania.
+She was polling favorably by mid-March of that year.
 Campbell campaigned extensively during the summer, touring the nation and attending barbecues and other events.

 Opposition parties

 The other traditional parties were also not faring well.
 While John Turner and the Liberal leadership supported the Meech Lake Accord, there was significant internal disagreement, with Trudeau returning from retirement to speak out against it.
 After the Liberals' disappointing showing in the 1988 election, Turner stayed on for a couple of years before resigning.
 The party then selected veteran politician Jean Chrétien over Paul Martin as party leader after a divisive battle, but Chrétien was unpopular, especially in his native Quebec, after declaring his opposition to the Meech Lake Accord, being rocked by caucus defections.
 The federal Liberals were disorganized, near bankruptcy, and dropped in the polls from 50 to 32 per cent, so Chrétien appointed Jean Pelletier as chief of staff to reinvigorate his leadership and reorganize his office.
 As the ruling Tories suffered the most backlash from the unsuccessful constitutional amendments in 1990 and 1992, the Liberals rapidly picked up support and surged to a wide lead in opinion polling.

 The New Democratic Party (NDP) had won a record 43 seats in 1988 under Ed Broadbent, who retired the next year.
 In the following few years, their support continued to grow, at one point leading in the opinion polls.
 This helped the NDP win a series of victories at the provincial level.
 In a surprise victory in 1990, Bob Rae led the party to office in Ontario–the first time the NDP had formed a provincial government east of Manitoba.
 That same year, the NDP won a by-election in Quebec to take its first-ever seat in that province.
 The next year, under Mike Harcourt, the New Democrats were elected in British Columbia.
 Within a few years, however, the NDP provincial ministries in both Ontario and British Columbia became deeply unpopular, and support for the federal NDP also began to fall.
 In a deviation from their traditional position as staunch federalists, the NDP chose to align itself with the Liberals and PCs on the "yes" side of the 1992 Charlottetown Accord.
 As well, new leader Audrey McLaughlin made efforts to expand party support into Quebec instead of focusing on Western alienation, having defeated Dave Barrett, who had campaigned for the opposite policies.
 These positions gained the NDP little headway in Quebec and hurt the party's standing as the traditional voice of Western protest.